File Tax For Your

 What's a Schedule K-1?

-The Schedule K-1 form is used to report the income of the partners in the business, SCorps and other business entities.
-Schedule K-1 helps the entity track each partner's individual earnings.
-The K-1 form is quite similar to the 1099 tax form, the only difference being that the latter serves self-employed individuals and freelancers.
+The Schedule K-1 form is used to report the income of the partners in the business.
+It helps the entity track each partner's individual earnings.
+The K-1 tax form is quite similar to the 1099 tax form, the only difference being that the latter serves self-employed individuals and freelancers.
 The individual agreements of the partnerships influence the information on Schedule K-1.
 For example, the general partners in the contract are responsible for all the other partners with limited liability.
 The general partners are responsible for reporting individual income using Schedule K-1.
 The form includes details about individual profits, losses, credit information, investment details and other distribution of wealth and assets generated by the partnership.
-Apart from partnerships, the K-1 form is also used to calculate tax returns for S-Corp.
-The K-1 includes details about each partner, like their investments in the business, shares and income.
+The K-1 tax form includes details about each partner, like their investments in the business, shares and income.
 The idea is to calculate a partner's stake in the company, or basis.
 So your basis (stake) as a partner is decided based on your contributions and profits.
 Alternatively, if you have incurred losses in a partnership, they will reduce your basis in a partnership.
 If you are making a certain percentage of profit, that will be counted as your basis in the partnership.
 If your profit increases, your basis also increases.
 It's important to note that Schedule K-1 collects information from the partners and reports it to the IRS.
-The K-1 form is sent to the IRS and is attached to the 1065 form.
+The K-1 tax form is sent to the IRS and is attached to the 1065 form.

 What's Form 1065?

-The IRS form 1065 is used to report your profits, losses and income from partnerships.
-1065 goes to the IRS, and you must also attach a copy with your usual 1040 filing.
-So the final income tax will depend on your income calculated by adding the income from partnerships in the 1065 and the income from other activities 1040 form.
+Form 1065 is used to report your profits, losses and income from partnerships.
+The 1065 form goes to the IRS, and you must also attach a copy with your usual 1040 filing.
+So the final income tax will depend on your income calculated by adding the income from partnerships in the 1065 form and the income from other activities in the 1040 form.

 Image highlighting 4 key advantages of partnerships - larger talent pool, working capital, leverage with multiple partners, and lower taxes.
 Relevant for self-employed, 1099, and freelancers.